Skip navigation

 2. The University prefers students to submit assignments online using the University approved text-matching software (Software).

-3. In rare cases where online submission using Turnitin software is not technically possible; or where not using Turnitin software has been justified by the Course Convener and approved by the Associate Dean (Education) on the basis of the teaching model being employed; students submit assessment online via ‘Wattle’ outside of Turnitin, or failing that in hard copy, or through a combination of submission methods as approved by the Associate Dean (Education).
+3. In rare cases where online submission using text-matching software or other software used to support academic integrity software is not technically possible; or where not using text-matching software or other software used to support academic integrity software has been justified by the Course Convenor and approved by the Associate Dean on the basis of the teaching model being employed; students submit assessment online via the Learning Management System (LMS) outside of text-matching software or other software used to support academic integrity, or failing that in hard copy, or through a combination of submission methods as approved by the Associate Dean.
 The submission method is published in the class summary.

 4. If a student does not:

-students submit assessment online via ‘Wattle’ outside of Turnitin, or failing that in hard copy, or through a combination of submission methods as agreed with the Course Convener.
+students submit assessment online via the LMS outside of text-matching software or other software used to support academic integrity, or failing that in hard copy, or through a combination of submission methods as agreed with the Course Convenor.

 1. All assessment task submissions, regardless of mode of submission, require agreement to the following declaration by the student: